ganeshbytecoder/bytecoder-interview-preparation/readme.md

-Here's a **quick prep note** for revision based on your content, organized topic-wise for **fast recall and interview prep**:
+* **How much interaction do online students get with professors compared to on-campus students?**
+*
+* **Are there virtual meetups, live sessions, or collaborative group projects?**
+*
+* **Do online students receive the exact same degree and alumni privileges as on-campus students?**
+*
+* **Does Penn provide dedicated career support for online students (resume review, referrals, career fairs)?**
+* **Can online students participate in university recruiting events and career fairs?**
+*
+* **Is there access to faculty for mentorship or research, especially in AI, NLP, or computer vision?**
+* will i be part of Alumani network ?

+- recorded
+- how many people
+- visit the campus

 ---

 ### 🔹 **GenAI + Java Integration Concepts**

 #### 1. **Using Different LLM Models with APIs**

 - Familiar with OpenAI, Cohere, Anthropic, Hugging Face APIs.
 - Implement REST/gRPC API calls to interact with LLMs.
 - Handle prompt construction, response parsing, error handling.
 - Secure API integration using API keys/secrets.

 #### 2. **RAG (Retrieval-Augmented Generation)**

 - Combine LLMs with external knowledge sources (e.g., vector DBs).
 - Process:
   1. Embed PDF/Excel content.
   2. Store in a vector DB (e.g., FAISS, Pinecone, Weaviate).
   3. Retrieve relevant chunks based on user queries.
   4. Feed to LLM for contextual answers.
 - Used for validation and contextual generation from documents.

 ```md
 [User Query] --> [Embedding Vector]
                     |